ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 #### Example

-Let’s teach Junior and Eeyore our branching model and ask them to travel back in time and repeat the experiment.
+Let's teach Junior and Eeyore our branching model and ask them to travel back in time and repeat the experiment.
 Before continuing, the guys create three main branches right away and declare their standard policies.
 Now, Junior must create a separate feature branch to build his garden house:

 ![](/static/img/2017/02/10.png)